 To maximize recharge, water management strategies should focus on Protecting Recharge Hotspots.
 Sandy, fractured zones should be preserved from urbanization or land use changes that could reduce infiltration (e.g., paving).
 Also, Artificial Recharge could be encouraged by implementing managed aquifer recharge (MAR) techniques, such as recharge basins or injection wells, in less permeable areas (e.g., clay-rich zones) to enhance GWR.
 Runoff management can be practiced by the use of check dams, contour trenches, or infiltration ponds in steeper areas to slow runoff and promote infiltration.
 This will also have the added advantage of preventing erosion and incidences of landslides.
 Additionally, Monitoring and Modeling should be continuously undertaken by Conducting field-based hydraulic tests and hydrological modeling to quantify recharge rates and validate geophysical inferences.

-5.0 CONCLUSION
+5. CONCLUSIONS

 This study provides a comprehensive assessment of groundwater recharge (GWR) potential in a geologically heterogeneous region, integrating geophysical parameters (resistivity, longitudinal conductance, transverse resistance, resistivity coefficient, and electrical anisotropy) with geo-morphological factors (topography and slope).

 The findings highlight the southeastern, eastern, and central regions as primary recharge zones, characterized by permeable sandy and gravelly lithologies (100–150 ohm-m), low longitudinal conductance (0.01–0.38 S), and high transverse resistance (> 7465 Ωm²).
 These areas, coupled with deep, weathered bedrock (notably migmatite-biotite gneiss, > 15 m; RC 0.41–0.99) and high anisotropy (1.50–3.06), exhibit enhanced storativity, fracturing, and secondary porosity, forming critical recharge hotspots.
 Flat topography further facilitates infiltration, while clay-rich zones (S > 0.5 S) and steep southwestern ridges pose constraints due to low permeability and rapid runoff, respectively.

 The study underscores the importance of targeted water management strategies, such as managed aquifer recharge and runoff control, to optimize GWR in less favorable areas.
 Although quantitative recharge estimates and local precipitation data are needed to refine these findings, the multifactor approach offers a robust framework for delineating recharge zones.

 The lack of hydraulic conductivity measurements, groundwater level data, or quantitative recharge estimates makes it challenging to fully assess the study area’s recharge capacity and provide research gaps for future studies to address and refine GWR prospects.
 Notwithstanding, the insights from our study are vital for sustainable groundwater management, particularly in water-scarce regions and in these climate changing times, and provide a foundation for future hydro-geological investigations to quantify recharge rates and validate geophysical inferences with field-based measurements.